 Prerequisite: graduate standing, permission of instructor; mandatory satisfactory/unsatisfactory.
+(1-6 credits)

-(1-6 credits) Students working under the supervision of a faculty member plan and execute a research project.
+Students working under the supervision of a faculty member plan and execute a research project.
 A formal report must be submitted.
 May be taken for credit more than once up to a total of 6 credit hours.
 To be graded satisfactory/ unsatisfactory ONLY.
+CourseProfile (ATLAS)

 EECS 700.
-Special Topics in System Theory

-Prerequisite: permission of instructor (to be arranged)
+Special Topics in System Theory Prerequisite: permission of instructor (to be arranged)

 EECS 720.
-Special Topics in Solid-State Devices, Integrated Circuits, and Physical Electronics
+Special Topics in Solid-State Devices, Integrated Circuits, and Physical Electronics than once.
+CourseProfile (ATLAS)

-Prerequisite: permission of instructor.
-(1-4 credits) Special topics of current interest in solid-state devices, integrated circuits, microwave devices, quantum devices, noise, plasmas.
-This course may be taken for credit more than once.
+Special topics of current interest in solid-state devices, integrated circuits, microwave devices, quantum devices, noise, plasmas.
+This course may be taken for credit more